This week’s featured ingredient is Butterhead Lettuce. Other names for this sweet and tender head lettuce are Boston, Bibb, and Butter lettuce.

 of vitamin A, potassium, vitamin C, calcium, iron, copper, and fiber.
 2

 This week’s recipe is for Butterhead Lettuce Cups.
 A salad one can hold in one’s hand, this simple dish is a refreshing way to enjoy Summer’s bounty of vegetables.
-Grab a leaf of tender lettuce and fill it with one’s choice of colorful veggies, meat/tofu, rice, creamy peanut sauce, crunchy peanuts, and/or fresh herbs.
+Grab a leaf of tender lettuce and fill it with one’s choice of colorful veggies, legume, rice, creamy peanut sauce, crunchy peanuts, and/or fresh herbs.
 This hands-on food will get little ones’ excited about vegetables.
 Substitute one’s favorite dressing, nuts/seeds, and veggies.
 Serve outside in your garden or yard with sun tea or lemonade for a complete Summer experience.

 This past weekend The Establishment Reunion